 - There is no global organization responsible for collecting and constantly updating reliable and accurate helpline information on every continent.

-We want this to change by starting a project
+We want this to change, with Lila.help

 - To organize a global website where everybody, victims of domestic and sexual violence, supporting family/friends and professionals, can easily find trustworthy women’s helpline information of every country in the world.